pocession/JapanHousePrice/README.md

 3 Residential Land(Land Only) 13859
 ```

 Lastly, let's assign NAs to the last two variables, Revonation and Transactional.factors.
+In fact, Transactional.factors is more or less like a note.
+We will not use this variable during analysis.
 ```{r}
 # Assigns NAs to Renovation and Transactional.factors
 Raw$Renovation[which(Raw$Renovation == "")] <- NA